jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – placement command-specific data (See also, Data above)

 IMPORTANT!
 The Module File specification does not detail configuration, options, and data values for placement commands.
 Please refer to the documentation for the Module File processor you will be using for more information.

+## Events Section

+The events section of a module is an array containing one or more 'event declarations' to include in the output.
+There can be zero or more event declarations.
+Event declarations specify an object and a list of events and a list of events to attach to it.
+An event declaration consists of the following named objects, although a specific Module File processor may add others:

+1. "object" - (string; required] – the name of the object to attach the event to

+2. "doc" – [string; optional] – documentation for the event declaration, use to describe what the placement is for

+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – event declaration-specific configuration (See also, Configuation above)

+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – event declaration-specific options (See also, Options above)

+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – event declaration-specific data (See also, Data above)

+IMPORTANT!
+The Module File specification does not detail configuration, options, and data values for event declarations.
+Please refer to the documentation for the Module File processor you will be using for more information.

 ## Wiring Section